-Dr Julia Shaw is a criminal psychologist, bestselling author, and regular presenter of TV and audio shows.
+Dr Julia Shaw is a criminal psychologist interested in AI.
+She is a bestselling author, regular presenter of TV and audio shows, and researcher based at King’s College London.

-She is an expert on false memory, the intersection of social science and artificial intelligence, and understanding the criminal mind.
+She is an expert on false memory, understanding the criminal mind, and the intersection of social science and artificial intelligence.

 Dr Julia Shaw is the author of four popular non-fiction books: